mahes-a/2023/Azure Machine Leaning/TeamsBotwithAMLLlama2.md

 - While LLMs have tremendous potential across many industries and use cases, it is essential to ensure that they are built in a safe and responsible manner.
 This includes taking steps to mitigate potential risks and ensure that the model will not cause harm to users or result in reputational damage to organizations.
 It is important to carefully consider the ethical implications of LLMs and to develop appropriate safeguards to protect against potential harms.

-- If you aren't going use the real time Llama 2 deployment, Please delete the endpoint by following the article [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-deploy-online-endpoints?view=azureml-api-2&tabs=azure-cli#delete-the-endpoint-and-the-deployment)
+- If you aren't going use the real time Llama 2 deployment any more, Please delete the endpoint by following the article [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-deploy-online-endpoints?view=azureml-api-2&tabs=azure-cli#delete-the-endpoint-and-the-deployment)

 ## Technical Flow